 Examples of practicing the virtue of prudence include but are not limited to:

-Reading, watching, or listening to books and other media that guide the practice these virtues.
+Reading, watching, or listening to the Bible, the Catechism of the Catholic Church (CCC), or other books and media that guide the practice these virtues.

 Listening to others share in meetings about what they're doing to practice these virtues.